whitedigital-eu/entity-resource-mapper/README.md

 Available grant types:
 - `GrantType::ALL` resource fully available
-- `GrantType::GROUP` only resources owned by same group available.
-- `GrantType::OWN` only owned resource available (MUST also have valid group!)
+- `GrantType::LIMITED` resource is available with limitations
 - `GrantType::NONE` resource not available

 AuthorizationService Configurator must be implemented.